toliva/ConnectivityContent/apis/02-Product Management/01-Product-API/02-reference.md

 }
 ```

-#### Success Responses
+**Success Responses**
 Status Code | Description | Response Model
 ----------- | ----------- | --------------
 200 | OK | [RatePlan](#/definitions/RatePlanDTO)

-### Partially update an existing rate plan
+#### Rate Plan Modify - Partial Update (PATCH)

+Expedia chose the merge-patch method for partial update, as described in https://tools.ietf.org/html/rfc7396.

-This method allows you to update a rate plan by providing only the fields/values you want to change (while responding with the complete udpated rate plan upon a successful request).
-This saves you from having to first read the rate plan before updating it, grant it you know its Resource ID and all the fields/values you want to update.
-If you provide the complete rate plan data, this method essentially behaves just like the [update](#modify-an-existing-rate-plan) method.
+This method allows partners to update a rate plan by providing only the fields/values they need to change.
+This saves partners from having to first read the rate plan before updating it.
+If partners provide the complete rate plan data, this method essentially behaves just like the [update](#modify-an-existing-rate-plan) method.

+The response will always be the complete image of the rate plan after changes have been applied.

 **Important**

-Only the first level properties of the [rate plan](#/definitions/RatePlanDTO) can be partially provided, i.e. the ones that are **not** arrays or other complex types.
-Everything below has to be provided in full, just like the [update](#modify-an-existing-rate-plan) method.
+The PATCH logic only applies to first (top) level elements/objects of the [rate plan](#/definitions/RatePlanDTO).
+Partners can decide to include any number of these top level elements/objects, and any elements/objects not included will be ignored/untouched.
+If a partner includes any array or complex object (such as cancel policy, additional guest amounts or distribution rules), these objects will need to be fully specified with all the desired elements/attributes/object changes, as they are treated as full overlay.

-Fields not provided in the input will remain unchanged.
-If you want to "nullify" or "blank" an existing property, you have to explicitly specify it in the JSON message.
+First-level elements/objects not provided in the input will remain unchanged.
+Some top-level elements can be removed.
+To do so, you have to explicitly specify it in the JSON message, as null.
 For array types, you need to provided a "null" or empty array value.

 Also note that all validation rules are applied on the complete udpated rate plan data.
 For instance, only providing a `travelDateStart` that is after the current `travelDateEnd` will yield the appropriate error response.